Coupling between magnetism and band structure in a 2D semiconductor

-Here, we investigate the coupling between magnetism and semiconducting properties by means of scanning tunneling spectroscopy (STS) and microscopy (STM), to determine how the electronic bands of the vdW semiconductor CrPS$_4$ are modified when the material develops long-range magnetic order.
-We find that below the magnetic transition additional bands appear, which can be identified as due to the spin polarization of bands that would otherwise be degenerate in the paramagnetic state, resulting from a large exchange energy of approximately 0.5 eV.
-A quantitative analysis shows that the energy differences between the band edges identified by STS measurements perfectly match the energy of transitions detected in optical spectroscopy experiments\cite{Gu2019,Susilo2020,Kim2022,Riesner2022,Multian2025}.
-Specifically, the analysis rationalizes the presence of an unexpected narrow photoluminescence (PL) at 1.99~eV --well above the optical gap of 1.35~eV\cite{Multian2025}-- and of a Fano-shaped line at 1.37~eV degenerate with the optical gap\cite{Gu2019,Riesner2022}.
-A direct comparison with first-principles calculations gives excellent agreement in terms of spin-polarized bands, not only for the energy position of the band edges, but also for the spatial structure of the electronic wavefunctions.
-The full consistency of tunnelling spectroscopy, photoluminescence data, and first-principles calculations provides quantitative understanding of the spin-dependent band structure of a magnetic vdW semiconductor, and explains how and why the magnetic state influences all typical microscopic optoelectronic processes characteristic of a semiconductor. \\
+Here, we investigate the coupling between magnetism and semiconducting properties by means of scanning tunneling spectroscopy (STS) and microscopy (STM), to determine how the electronic bands of the vdW semiconductor CrPS$_4$ are modified in the magnetically ordered state.
+We find that below the magnetic transition additional bands appear, which can be identified as due to spin splitting caused by a large exchange energy of approximately 0.5~eV.
+A quantitative analysis shows that the energy differences between the band edges identified by STS measurements perfectly match the energy of all transitions detected in optical spectroscopy experiments \cite{Gu2019,Susilo2020,Kim2022,Riesner2022,Multian2025}.
+A direct comparison of the bands in the magnetic phase with first-principles calculations gives excellent agreement, not only for the energy position of the band edges, but also for the spatial structure of the electronic wavefunctions (i.e. the simulated STM topography).
+The full consistency of tunneling spectroscopy, photoluminescence data, topographic STM images and first-principles calculations provides quantitative understanding of the band structure of CrPS$_4$.
+Such a detailed understanding --that could be achieved because tunneling spectroscopy provides an absolute determination of the energetic position of different band edges-- explains how and why the magnetic state influences all typical microscopic optoelectronic processes characteristic of a semiconductor.\\

 \textbf{Magnetic and semiconducting properties}